Cataplexy: Gamma-hydroxybutyrate

 Gamma-hydroxybutyrate, also known as sodium oxybate, has been found to be effective at reducing the number of cataplexy episodes.
 Sodium oxybate is generally safe and is typically the recommended treatment.

 Sodium oxybate is a natural metabolite of GABA.
 Its main target is the dopaminergic system because at pharmacological concentrations it acts as an agonist and modulates the dopamine neurotransmitters and dopaminergic signalling.
 It is the only drug authorised by the EMA to treat the whole disease in adults, and by the FDA to treat patients who have cataplexy with the indication to be used for combating excessive daytime sleepiness.
-This drug helps to normalise sleep architecture and inhibits the intrusion REM sleep elements like paralysis during the day.
+This drug helps to normalise sleep architecture and inhibits the intrusion of REM sleep elements like paralysis during the day.

 Antidepressants

 If the above treatment is not possible, venlafaxine is recommended.
 Evidence supporting its effectiveness is primarily based on clinical experience rather than extensive clinical trials.

 Previous treatments include tricyclic antidepressants such as imipramine, clomipramine or protriptyline.
 Monoamine oxidase inhibitors may be used to manage both cataplexy and the REM sleep-onset symptoms of sleep paralysis and hypnagogic hallucinations.

 In clinical practice, venlafaxine and clomipramine are the most common antidepressants used to treat cataplexy.
 If the patient wishes to have a sedative effect, then clomipramine is prescribed.
 The effect of these drugs is to suppress the REM component and to increase the brainstem monoaminergic levels.
 Improvement can be seen within 48 hours after the drug is administered and at doses smaller than the ones used in depression.
 Nonetheless, antidepressants are not approved by the FDA for the treatment of cataplexy; some jurisdictions have approved clomipramine for this use, however.
-Frequently, tolerance is developed by the patients and typically the risk of cataplexy rebound or "status cataplecticus" appears when their intake is abruptly interrupted.
+Frequently, tolerance is developed by the patients and typically the risk of cataplexy rebound, or "status cataplecticus", appears when their intake is abruptly interrupted.